freebasic/fbfrog/readme.txt

 	errors/cpp/*, bad code-as-seen-by-fbfrog?
 - Use *.h.fail or similar for error tests, instead of scanning for *.h, so they could be put into the same directories as the normal tests?

-- Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...